reeseovine/pronouns.js/README.md

 -------|------|---------------------|------------------|---------
 they   | them | their               | theirs           | themselves

-If you have suggestions or changes to this, please submit an issue or pull request with the [original repository](https://github.com/witch-house/pronoun.is) and published changes will be updated here by hand.
+If you have suggestions or changes to the database, please submit an issue or pull request with the [original repository](https://github.com/witch-house/pronoun.is) and published changes will be updated here by hand.

 [pronoun-database]: resources/pronouns.json